 The fund's main objective is to make long-term strategic investments in assets for economic exploitation and to obtain an attractive return for its investors with a moderate level of risk.
 Each of the real estate assets in which the fund invests has a defined management, business and brand strategy, whose focus is the generation of value for the fund.

-This private equity fund is managed according to the instructions given by the professional manager in the form of a company called Pactia S.A.S.
-Its main office is in Medellín Colombia.
+This Fund is managed according to the instructions given by the professional manager Pactia S.A.S.
+Its main domicile is in Colombia.